MelodiousMeadow/School_Performance_Analysis/README.md

 ### Parental Education and Occupation

-Students whose parents work in healthcare or teaching tend to achieve higher grades (above 12.5 on a 20-point scale).
-Furthermore, students generally performed better in Portuguese than in math classes.
+- Students whose parents work in healthcare or teaching tend to achieve higher grades (above 12.5 on a 20-point scale).
+- Students generally performed better in Portuguese than in math classes.

 The below visualization indicates that students from lower socioeconomic backgrounds and with less parental support might benefit from additional assistance and homework help at home.

 <p align="center">
   <img src="/SchoolPerformanceAnalysis/images/parent_occupation.png" width="500" alt="parent occupation">